Explore the ancient city of Persepolis | Small group tours Iran

 The Apadana: room for 10,000 guests

 The enormous central hall of the Apadana could accommodate 10,000 guests.
-Its vast roof rested on heavy cedar beams supported by columns of different styles over 19m tall.
+Its vast roof rested on heavy cedar beams supported by columns of different styles, almost twenty metres high.
 The most elaborate type has a bell-shaped base carved to resemble an inverted lotus.
 Egyptian style palm frond motifs crown the shafts, which have four sets of vertical Ionian volutes.
 At the top, paired sculptures of recumbent lions, bulls and griffins provide the saddles on which the ceiling beams once rested.

 Today, the most glorious sight at Persepolis is the two double-reversed stairways of the Apadana.
 They display nearly identical sculpted representations of Achaemenid dignitaries, guards, staff-bearers and ushers.
 The central tableau features the larger-than-life size sculpture of the King, enthroned under a canopy with attendants on either side.
 Behind him stands the Crown Prince, before him kneels an official.
 Three registers of Persian nobles, equestrian officials and spear-holding guards appear on the façade behind.
 The nobles wear either military and courtly dress, symbolising the dual function of the Persian elite.